Printmaking

 Jean Gumpper

-Jean Gumpper is a faculty member and artist-in-residence at Colorado College in Colorado Springs.
-She has been an artist in residence at Anderson Center, Goldwell Museum, Ucross Foundation, Grand Canyon National Park, and Rocky Mountain National Park.
+Jean Gumpper is a faculty member and artist-in-residence at Colorado College whose prints have been exhibited nationally and internationally.
+She has been an artist-in-residence at Anderson Ranch Arts Center, Art Print Residence, Goldwell Museum, Grand Canyon National Park, Mackinac Island State Park, Rocky Mountain National Park, and Ucross Foundation.
 She has taught print workshops in Sweden and the United States.
-Jean’s prints have been exhibited nationally and internationally.

 Jean Gumpper, Arc